smiron/JPMC.OrderManagement/README.md

 #### Private Connectivity

 You may notice that the solution diagram doesn't require a NAT Gateway.
 The reason for this is that the solution provisions gateway and interface endpoints for all AWS services used from the private subnets.
-Therefore the CDK `NetworkingStack` stack provisions interface endpoints for `ECR` and `CloudWatch Logs` and gateway endpoints for `S3` and `DynamoDB`.
+Therefore the CDK `NetworkingStack` stack provisions interface endpoints for `Amazon ECR` and `Amazon CloudWatch Logs` and gateway endpoints for `Amazon S3` and `Amazon DynamoDB`.

 ### Services